amperity/amperity-docs/amperity_reference/source/format_common.rst

 .. format-common-pgp-sources-start

-To use PGP decryption with data sources you must switch to using the legacy editor for couriers.
-This link is at the top of the page when you are creating a courier for SFTP, Amazon S3, and Microsoft Azure.
+To use PGP decryption with data sources use the **PGP credentials** setting to select a PGP credential.
 For new keys, use the **PGP credentials** setting to assign the credential a name and description, a passphrase, and then the private key that is used to decrypt data.

+.. note:: Some data sources require you to switch to the legacy editor before you can configure PGP credentials.
+This link is at the top of the page when you are creating a courier and is named "Switch to legacy editor".

 .. caution:: Be sure to include the "BEGIN PGP PRIVATE KEY BLOCK" and "END PGP PRIVATE KEY BLOCK" header and footer in the key.